Agent-E11/m_calc_rs/README.md

 # m_calc

+> !!! this crate is under development and future updates will include breaking changes !!!

 [`m_calc`](https://crates.io/crates/m_calc) is a Rust crate for calculating mathematical expressions in strings.

 For instance, a string like `"2*3^(4-2)+14%3"` should be calculated to `20`